Frawlah80/BedWars1058/README.md

   - Configurable in config (You can disable this feature).
 - New default levels:
   - Added "popular server" prestiges (1 star - 2000 star)
+- Added Sponge Effect:
+  - Despawn Sponge after 2 seconds
+  - Play Cloud effect on place (not the best atm but there is room for improvement)
+- Added Per Arena Generator:
+  - Iron/Gold Amount, Delay, Max Spawn are configurable per arena.
+  - Configurable in per-arena-gen.yml

 ## Main features